 cpeAMD: GSL

-cpeGNU: Boost, Boost-python3, CDO, CP2K, GROMACS, GSL, Julia, JuliaExtensions, jupyterlab, LAMMPS, matplotlib, NAMD, NCO
+cpeGNU: Boost, Boost-python3, CDO, CP2K, GROMACS, GSL, Julia, JuliaExtensions, jupyterlab, LAMMPS, NAMD, NCO

 Running Jobs